Where to get married in Italy ? A week around the region of Puglia, in the south of Italy.

 This summer, I went on an adventure with a friend in the south-east of Italy, thanks to a crush on a gorgeous photo of a village on a cliff in Puglia.

-This time, we decided to make a road trip, but on track : only moving by train once there.
-So we arrived full of hope in Bari, by plane, to discover a city rather … below our expectations.
+This time, we decided to make a road trip, but on track : only moving by train.
+So we arrived full of hope in Bari to discover a city rather … below our expectations.
 The locals themselves say, Bari is not the dream destination.

 Nevermind, we were there for heaven, so we went to get it!